cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ###### Examples Scenarios:

 * The organization is going to upgrade to RHEL 9.
 In doing so, each application team needs to validate that their software continues to work.
-In order to enable this testing phase the centralized compute team is generating test environments for each team with the correct software and OS versions.
+In order to enable this testing phase the centralized compute team is setting up test environments for each team with the correct software and OS versions.

-##### Level 4, Optimized - Managed services
+##### Level 4, Optimizing - Managed services

 The lifecycle of each capability is managed in a standardized, automated way.
 Capabilities, features and updates are delivered continuously with no impact on users.
 Any large changes instigated by platform providers include migration plans for existing users with defined responsibilities and timelines.